Mount Washington, Pittsburgh (neighborhood): Chatham Village

-One of the most famous examples of the early-twentieth century Garden City Movement communities is on Mount Washington.
+One of the most notable examples of the early-20th century Garden City Movement communities is on Mount Washington.
 Chatham Village is a compact neighborhood of townhomes and gardens on the far south end of Mount Washington.

 Services

 The area is served by the Pittsburgh Bureau of Fire house number 27, equipped with a new 75 ft Pierce Quint engine.

 Surrounding Pittsburgh neighborhoods

 Mount Washington has six Pittsburgh neighborhood borders, including the South Shore at the bottom of the hillside to the north, Allentown to the east, Beltzhoover to the south, Bon Air to the southeast, Beechview to the west and southwest, and Duquesne Heights to the west and northwest.